Fireside

 Spirit".
 Life from

 death.
 Up from the water.
-Out of death into life.
+Water to wine.
+Death into life.
+And yet, upon

 John's profound first proclamation of "Lamb", his disciples do not